Feria Urbanism has been appointed by Yalding Parish Council to assist them in the preparation of a neighbourhood plan.

 Yalding is a village and civil parish in the Borough of Maidstone in Kent, England.
 The village is situated 9.7 km south west of Maidstone at a point where the Rivers Teise and Beult join the River Medway.
 The parish includes the hamlet of Benover and the village of Laddingford and has a population of around 2,300 people.
 There are three bridges in the village and Town Bridge is one of the finest medieval bridges in the south-east of England.

-Our task is to draw together the many different interest groups in the parish to allow them to share ideas and develop a consensus around a single plan for the future.
-Please contact the parish council for more details about how you can get involved.
+Our task has been to draw together the many different interest groups in the parish to allow them to share ideas and develop a consensus around a single project plan for the future.

 The Feria Urbanism team is involved in other neighbourhood plans in a series of towns and villages including Hawkhurst, Lewes, Ticehurst, Loose, Staplehurst and Faversham.
 The team has also worked with a neighbourhood forum on the edge of Bristol city centre and a neighbourhood plan group in the heart of Southampton city centre.
 If you wish to know more about these other neighbourhood plan projects, please get in touch.